-This will be provided on a request basis this can be accessed by applying to the Pupil Planning Panel.
+This will be provided on a request basis this can be accessed by applying to Secondary Support Team.
 The primary aim of the Young Parents Outreach Service is to prepare pupils for re-integration into an appropriate educational provision.
 The Outreach team will also prepare a programme of education and opportunities designed to prepare pupils for the transition to further education and, training, as well as the world of work and adult life.
 Staff in the outreach team recognises that each pupil's circumstances are different and every opportunity will be given to each pupil to fulfil their potential in all areas of their education and personal development as a student and as a young parent.
-For further information contact telephone number: (0191) 643 6170.
+Schools can make an application for a place at Moorbridge through the Secondary Support Team.
+For further information please contact telephone number: 643 6170.